 \subsection{Comparison with Pregel+ and MND-MST}

-Yan et al. in Pregel+ \cite{pregel_plus} introduce techniques to optimize the implementation of the MSF algorithm proposed in Pregel \cite{pregel}.
-They compare their implementation with several other parallel graph computing frameworks, and show that they are competitive in terms of runtimes on various real world graphs.
-They do not discuss scalability results.

-Panja et al. propose a multi-node multi-device algorithm for MST (MND-MST) \cite{mnd-mst}.
-They partition the input graph across multiple nodes and devices and compute local MSTs in parallel using Boruvka's algorithm.
-They employ 1D partitioning scheme to balance the number of edges across computing units.
-They present results for both CPU-only and multi-device (CPU-GPU) systems.
-Their results are shown to outperform Pregel+.

-Both Pregel+ and MND-MST use 16 node cluster, and present results for the \textit{road\_usa} graph.
+We discuss the approach and optimizations introduced by Pregel+~\cite{pregel_plus} and MND-MST~\cite{mnd-mst} in Section \ref{ssec:parimpl}.
+Both performance studies use 16 nodes and present results for the \textit{road\_usa} graph.
+MND-MST discusses scaling results, while Pregel+ does not.
 We note that the computing platforms are different in each of the experimental setups.
 Pregel+ reports 19.95s to compute MST for \textit{road\_usa}.
-Panja et al. report a total runtime of 190s and 29.6s to compute MST using Pregel+ and MND-MST, respectively, on their platform.
-For \textit{road\_usa} graph, they report slowdowns beyond 16 nodes.
-They note that the communication overhead is higher at larger node counts.
+On the same graph, Panja et al. reports 190s and 29.6s using Pregel+ and MND-MST, respectively.
+They report slowdowns beyond 16 nodes and note that the communication overhead is higher at larger node counts.
 We show strong scalability for \textit{road\_usa} with an execution time of 20.6s and 7.9s on 16 and 64 nodes, respectively.
 While the architectures and backend systems are different (Pregel+ uses Hadoop, which is not a standard module in Stampede2), these results show that our algebraic MST implementation is roughly comparable in performance to hand-optimized MST codes.